SuperOfficeDocs/superoffice-docs/docs/service/install/manual-steps.md

 ## Make sure NetServer is available first

 You need remote web services / NetServer installed on the same domain, in this example, we have used `socrm.myorganization.com/netserver`.
-This is installed by using the [web installer][1] to the Sales web client, and in the product configurator, tick the **Expose Netserver WebServices** on the Security chapter.
+This is installed by using the [web installer][1] to the Sales web client, and in the product configurator, tick the **Expose Netserver web services** on the Security chapter.

 Browse to `http://socrm.myorganization.com/Sales/Remote/Services84/Contact.svc` to verify before the ejTermSetup.exe is run to prime the database for Service.